-But after several approaches.
-It became inevitable that the Dockyard would have to fabricate a patch to cover the main hole in the engine room, and the divers would have to attach ti to the hole.
+But after several approaches it became inevitable that the Dockyard would have to fabricate a patch to cover the main hole in the engine room, and the divers would have to attach it to the hole.
 But because the ship could not be moved, the patch would have to be applied with the ship still on her side and barely a foot of clearance for the divers to operate in.

 For the divers it was continuous hard work.
-Lt Aitken reported that, “The salvage was a challenging task, conducted in conditions of nil visibility and offten involving a high degree of difficulty.”
+Lt Aitken reported that, “The salvage was a challenging task, conducted in conditions of nil visibility and often involving a high degree of difficulty.”

-The Divers used surface supply breathing apparatus, which meant they had a continuous supply air supply.
+The divers used surface supply breathing apparatus, which meant they had a continuous air supply.
 In the relatively shallow depths, they didn’t have to worry about decompression tables, and the SSBA meant they enjoyed hard-wired communications with the surface.

 They quickly developed an excellent working relationship with the Police, Auckland Harbour Board and the Fire Brigade (who provided additional pumps to assist the salvage).